-California Central Valley Steelhead Distinct Population Segment in a marine environment before migrating into the Sacramento and San Joaquin River systems, as well as far upstream into the tributaries of these river systems, to spawn.
+California Central Valley Steelhead Distinct Population Segment migrate to reach their spawning areas in some cases (Moyle 2002).
+Steelhead will spend one 1 to 3 years growing in a marine environment before migrating into the Sacramento and San Joaquin River systems, as well as far upstream into the tributaries of these river systems, to spawn.
 Steelhead generally move quickly through the main stem of the Sacramento River to their respective spawning grounds, where they then seek out suitable spawning habitat.
 The steelhead population is entirely a "winter-run" fish that enter the river system in November through April as fully reproductively mature adults to spawn before emigrating back to marine habitat (Moyle et al. 2008).
 Adult steelhead require cold, clear, relatively fast-moving water that is usually provided by snowmelt-driven stream systems at the time they are spawning.
 Depths required for spawning are typically 10 to 150 cm (Moyle 2002 cited in NMFS 2014b), and optimum depth for spawning is 14 inches (Bovee 1978 cited in McEwan 2001).
-Juvenile steelhead may spend from just months up to 7 years rearing in freshwater, with most emigrating to the ocean after 1 to 2 years (NMFS 2016).
+Juvenile steelhead may spend from just months up to 7 years rearing in freshwater, with most emigrating to the ocean after 1 to 2 years (NMFS) 2016).
 For the first year or two of life, juvenile steelhead are found in cool, fast-flowing permanent streams and rivers where riffles predominate over pools and there is ample cover from riparian vegetation or undercut banks (Moyle 2002 cited in NMFS 2014b).

-The CCV steelhead is classified as a DPS by NMFS.
-Steelhead are small-bodied in general compared to their coastal counterparts and rarely exceed 60 centimeters in fork length, which may be an adaptation to the distance inland these fish migrate to reach their spawning areas in some cases (Moyle 2002).
-Steelhead will spend one 1 to 3 years growing
+The CCV steelhead is classified as a Distinct Population Segment (DPS) by NMFS.
+Steelhead are small-bodied in general compared to their coastal counterparts and rarely exceed 60 centimeters in fork length, which may be an adaptation to the distance inland these fish

-The stretch of Little Chico Creek within the BSA has been designated by the USFWS as critical habitat for CCV steelhead (Figure 4).
-Little Chico Creek continues offsite where it flows into the Sacramento River, which would facilitate migration of non-natal juvenile during high flows into Little Chico Creek.
+Little Chico Creek has been designated by the NMFS as critical habitat for CCV steelhead (Figure 4).
+Little Chico Creek continues offsite where it flows into the Angel Slough, which flows into Butte Creek, which flows into the Sacramento River.
+Little Chico Creek's hydrological connection to the Sacramento River could facilitate migration of Chinook salmon and steelhead during high flows.